-- The student has requested the action formally and has presented evidence that coursework is substandard and not representative of present scholastic ability and level of performance. - At least one year has elapsed and the student has completed, at any accredited post-secondary institution, at least 15 units of coursework with at least a 2.0 GPA.
-All courses taken during the semester/session in which the student reaches or exceeds the 15 unit minimum will be used in computing the 2.0 GPA. - 3.
+- The student has requested the action formally and has presented evidence that coursework is substandard and not representative of present scholastic ability and level of performance. - 2.
+At least one year has elapsed and the student has completed, at any accredited post-secondary institution, at least 15 units of coursework with at least a 2.0 GPA.
+All courses taken subsequent to the course(s) or semester to be alleviated will be used in computing the GPA.
+Units completed with P/NP will not count towards the fulfillment of this requirement. - 3.
 The student may select Option I or Option II.
 The student may not apply for both.